FieldCamp

 Go to the Invoicing section and click Configure Recurring Invoices.
 Select how you want to group and invoice visits (per visit, weekly, monthly, annual, or custom).

 Click Save.
-Auto-pay begins with the next scheduled invoice.
+Auto-pay begins with the next scheduled invoice and starts logging attempt history.

-Even with auto-pay enabled, payments can fail due to expired cards, insufficient funds, or bank declines.
+Even with auto-pay enabled, payments can fail due to expired cards, insufficient funds, soft declines, or bank-level fraud rules.
+FieldCamp's retry engine handles transient issues automatically.

 payment failure workflow